-Yes!
-Atlantic University is nationally accredited by the Distance Education Accrediting Commission (DEAC).
-The DEAC accrediting commission is listed by the U.S. Department of Education as a nationally recognized accrediting agency and is a member of the Council for Higher Education Accreditation (CHEA).
+Atlantic University is accredited by the Distance Education Accrediting Commission (DEAC).
+The Distance Education Accrediting Commission is listed by the U.S. Department of Education as a recognized accrediting agency.

 The university also has a strong affiliation with the Association for Research and Enlightenment (A.R.E.), the nonprofit organization Mr. Cayce and supporters founded in 1931.

-The university is not grounded in any one particular faith, religion, or spiritual tradition, rather the academics are presented in a manner that allows the student to discover more about themselves as they relate to the material presented.
+The university is not grounded in any one particular faith, religion, or spiritual tradition; rather, the academics are presented to allow the student to discover more about themselves as they relate to the material presented.

-Once a student completes their degree or certificate, they have a wide array of opportunities available.
+Once students complete their degree or certificate, they have many opportunities available.
 Many go on to teach, write, lecture, coach, and/or become entrepreneurs and build their own businesses.
 Some establish nonprofits or go to work with existing nonprofit agencies.
-There are others who use this education to add to their current professions and build upon what they already know, thus advancing their careers.
+Others use this education to add to their current professions and build upon what they already know, thus advancing their careers.
 Some complete these programs for personal enrichment, while others go on to a more advanced degree or certificate.

 How long does it take to finish a program?

-Note: Master degree programs must be completed within seven (7) years from the date of first enrollment.
+Note: Master's degree programs must be completed within seven (7) years from the date of first enrollment.

 The university does not participate in Title IV Federal Financial Aid.
-We do offer the option to make monthly tuition payments, thus resulting in no debt upon graduation.
-Military and VA benefits are accepted for select programs.
+We do offer the option to make monthly tuition payments.
+We also accept employer tuition assistance for select programs.

 For those who qualify, scholarships are available and can reduce the cost of attendance.
 To see if you qualify, read more about Atlantic University Scholarships.